nhsuk/nhsuk-frontend/docs/installation/installing-with-npm.md

 ## Importing assets

-For example, if your project uses [Express.js](https://expressjs.com/), in order to include the asset files directly from the `node_modules` folder, you need to configure your main `app.js` file to show files from this folder
+For example, if your project uses [Express.js](https://expressjs.com/),in order to include the asset files directly from the `node_modules` folder, you need to configure your main `app.js` file to show files from this folder

 ```
 app.use('/nhsuk-frontend', express.static(path.join(__dirname, '/node_modules/nhsuk-frontend/packages')));